krusynth/digitalpolicy/README.md

 Of course [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) with direct contributions are always welcome as well!

+### Public domain

+For detailed license information, see [LICENSE](LICENSE.md).

+All contributions to this project will be released under the [CC0 dedication](https://creativecommons.org/share-your-work/public-domain/cc0/).
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

 ### Installation

 This is a standard [Jekyll](https://jekyllrb.com/docs/) / [GitHub Pages](https://pages.github.com/) website.
 As such, you'll need the comptible version of Ruby installed (2.7.3) via `rvm` or other means.
 After that, make sure Bundler is installed, and then `bundle install` the ruby dependencies as usual.